Josh Fields (infielder)

 Joshua Dean Fields (born December 14, 1982) is an American former professional baseball infielder.
-He played in Major League Baseball for the Chicago White Sox and Kansas City Royals, and in Nippon Professional Baseball for the Yomiuri Giants.
+He played in Major League Baseball (MLB) for the Chicago White Sox and Kansas City Royals, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Collegiate career

 Fields was a two-sport athlete at Oklahoma State University, playing both baseball and football.
 He was selected as a Big 12 Conference All-Star at third base in 2003, and had a career batting average of .364 over three years.
 Fields also earned three letters as a quarterback for the Cowboys.
 He led the team to two bowl games, including setting the Cotton Bowl Classic record with 307 passing yards against the University of Mississippi.